ariani-plukaard/monopoly/README.md

-## Woven Monopoly
+## Monopoly
-Command-line app for Woven coding test - Prepared by Ariani Plukaard
+Command-line app for a coding test - Prepared by Ariani Plukaard

 ### Installation Instructions
 * This program was developed using Ruby version 3.1.2.